-With Scotland and Ireland currently presenting an unwelcome mat to international golfers due to Covid policies and restrictions, where in the heck is a links-loving golfer supposed to tee up?
+With Scotland and Ireland currently still presenting hurdles due to some Covid-19 related restrictions and the hassles of flying, where in the heck is a links-loving golfer supposed to tee up?

 I’ll tell you where, right here on American soil.